aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/shapes/shape-options/read-color-of-shape-s-glow-effect/_index.md

 ## Possible Usage Scenarios

-If you want to read the color of the glow effect of any shape, then please use the [**Shape.Glow.Color**](https://reference.aspose.com/cells/net/aspose.cells.drawing/gloweffect/properties/color) property.
-It will help you find the various properties relating to the color of the glow effect of the shape.
+If you want to read the color of the glow effect of any shape, please use the [**Shape.Glow.Color**](https://reference.aspose.com/cells/net/aspose.cells.drawing/gloweffect/properties/color) property.
+It will help you find various properties related to the glow effect color of the shape.

-## Read Color of the Glow Effect of Shape
+## Read the Color of the Glow Effect of a Shape

-Please see the following sample code and its [source excel file](22774108.xlsx) and the console output for your reference.
-The following screenshot shows the glow effect of the shape inside the source excel file when viewed in Microsoft Excel.
+Please see the following sample code, its source Excel file, and the console output for your reference.
+The screenshot below shows the glow effect of the shape inside the source Excel file when viewed in Microsoft Excel.

 ![todo:image_alt_text](read-color-of-shape-s-glow-effect_1.png)

-## C# code to read color of shapes glow effect
+## C# code to read the color of a shape's glow effect

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ManageChartsAndShapes-ReadColorOfShapesGlowEffect.cs" >}}

 ## Console Output

-Here is the console output of the above sample code when executed with the provided [source excel file](22774108.xlsx).
+Here is the console output of the above sample code when executed with the provided [source Excel file](22774108.xlsx).

 {{< highlight java >}}